vsbopi/zabbix/ServiceNow Media Webhook/README.md

 Below are the steps to do so:

-1. Add some more parameters as per our requirement:
+1. Add some more parameters as per our requirement:<br>
-    a.  "caller_id" and pass value with sys_id of User you want to populate in "Caller" field.
+    a.  "caller_id" and pass value with sys_id of User you want to populate in "Caller" field.<br>
     b.  "cmdb_ci" and pass value as "{EVENT.TAGS.cmdb_sysid}".
-Will configure this tag on hosts to update "Configuration item" field so that we can fetch later how many tickets were logged for this perticular host.
+Will configure this tag on hosts to update "Configuration item" field so that we can fetch later how many tickets were logged for this perticular host.<br>
-    c.  "contact_type" and pass value with "monitoring" to populate in "Channel" field and it will help us to bifurcate how an incident is coming in ServiceNow.
+    c.  "contact_type" and pass value with "monitoring" to populate in "Channel" field and it will help us to bifurcate how an incident is coming in ServiceNow.<br>
     d.  "zabbix_auth" and pass value as "{$ZABBIX_AUTHCODE}".
-Will configure this Global Macro to provide update on event if required.
+Will configure this Global Macro to provide update on event if required. <br>
     e.  "zabbix_zurl" and pass value as "{$ZABBIX_ZURL}".
-Will configure this Global Macro to provide update on event if required.
+Will configure this Global Macro to provide update on event if required.<br>

 ## Supported Versions
 Zabbix 6.4